|

 Education is a primary concern for families relocating to Spain.

-For many students, adapting to a new culture is stimulating, albeit daunting at first.
-Andalucia offers a complete state school system complemented by Spanish private schools throughout the region and numerous international schools primarily in Málaga, Cádiz, Granada and Seville.
+Andalucia offers a complete state school system from three to 18 years - three to five years is Infantil; six to 12 years Primaria; 12 to 18 Secundaria (ESO and Bacillerato) complemented by Spanish private schools throughout the region, as well as numerous international schools primarily in Málaga, Cádiz, Granada and Seville.

 International Schools

-Over 30 international schools serve Andalucia with a variety of national curriculums and, in the case of secondary schools, Spanish and international diplomas.
-Find here a geographical Listing of International Schools in Andalucia.
+Over 30 international schools serve Andalucia with a variety of national curriculums, such as British, French and German, and, in the case of secondary schools, international diplomas such as the Baccalaureat.
+Find here information about International Schools in Andalucia.

 You can also learn more about the different accreditations that international schools in Andalucia seek to obtain.
 It is helpful to distinguish those that are mainly useful in terms of marketing and those that genuinely certify the school meets specific education standards.